corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 	- Dedicated Hosts / Instance: EC2 instance capacity fully dedicated to your use
 	- Capacity Reservations: Regional reserved instance + saving plans (pay full price for a period even you don't use it)
 	- spot fleets = set of Spot instances + (optional) On-demand instances
-	-
 - **Address => IP: Public / Private / Elastic**
 	- Private v.s.
 Public IP(IPv4): whether the machine can be identified on the public network
 	- Elastic IPs: a fixed public IPv4 IP for the instance.
 		- Efficient backup by remapping the address to another instance if failure occurs.
-		- Try not use it as it often reflects poor architecture.
+		- Try not use it as it often refl
+		- ects poor architecture.
 Instead, use a random public IP and register a DNS name to it.
 Or, use a Load Balancer and don't use a public IP.
 In other words, a flexible, dynamic addressing system to the cloud-based system with scalability, resilience, and efficient traffic management.
 	 - Elastic Network Interfaces (ENI): a virtual network card that gives EC2 instance access to the network.
 - **Organization / Orchestration => Placement Groups**: put the instances in
 	- Cluster: in the same rack of the same AZ. => big data job, low latency and high network throughput.